eikehmueller/ma32070/generalinformation/Setup.md

 At the beginning of the course, please work through the two steps below to get set up.
 Once you have done this, review the section on the directory layout for the course material.

-## Notable
+## Noteable
-The default setup is to use the **Notable** environment, which every student on this course has access to.
+The default setup is to use the **Noteable** environment, which every student on this course has access to.
 This provides a suitable Python installation with all required packages.
-You can access Notable through the link on moodle.
+You can access Noteable through the link on moodle.
 You should choose the "Standard Python 3 with VS-Code editor" notebook, which allows you to edit files with the built-in VScode editor.

 ## Working on your own computer
 You are welcome to set up a suitable Python environment on your own computer and work with this if you prefer.
 This is relatively straightforward on a Linux or Mac computer, but more challenging on Windows.
 Below are some instructions that might help you with this. **Note that if you choose to use your own computer it is your responsibility to set it up correctly, and we can only provide limited support for this.
 You are also responsible for backing up any code you write.
 Problems with your own computer are not a valid reason for requesting a coursework extension.**